Earthquakes on April 3, 2026

 35.0 km---✓ ReviewedUSGS →

-On April 3, 2026, worldwide seismic activity registered a magnitude 4.4 earthquake 110 km W of Ternate, Indonesia at 23:39 UTC.
-It arrived roughly 20 hours after a larger magnitude 5.5 mainshock in the same 20 km area, placing it within the typical aftershock window.
-At a depth of 35.0 km, the event was shallow crustal.
+The USGS recorded this magnitude 4.4 earthquake 110 km W of Ternate, Indonesia at 23:39 UTC on April 3, 2026.
+Coming 20 hours after a magnitude 5.5 earthquake in the immediate vicinity, it is most likely an aftershock of that larger rupture.
+This was a shallow crustal earthquake, focused at 35.0 km depth.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-The epicenter is at 0.933°, 126.401°.
+Coordinates: 0.933°, 126.401°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M4.4 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-03